 We know that people are still buying, selling, and renting real estate because our phones are still ringing.
 We’re still listing property.
-We’re still placing tenants in rentals.
+We’re still placing tenants in rentals and Cabin listings.
 We’re still helping buyers find the place that they want to call home.

 In an effort to adjust to what looks like the new (ab)normal, we’ve put together some advice for handling real estate showings during this Coronavirus epidemic.

 When it comes to real estate showings during the coronavirus outbreak, sellers have the most questions about how to keep their families safe.
 Here are our recommendations: